 I thought Florida’s “issue-age” pricing meant my premium would never change.
 Is that true?
 Not exactly.
 “Issue-age” rating is a great feature in Florida because it means your premium won’t go up just because you get another year older.
 However, your premium can still increase over time.
 Insurance companies may adjust rates for everyone on a specific plan due to factors like inflation and the rising cost of healthcare.
 So, while you’re protected from age-based hikes, you should still expect modest increases over the years.

 Can I switch to a different Medigap plan next year if I find a better price?
 In Florida, switching plans isn’t as simple as it is in some other states.
 Once your initial Open Enrollment Period is over, changing to a new Medigap plan usually requires you to answer health questions and go through medical underwriting again.
-An insurance company can deny your application based on your health.
-This makes your initial plan choice very important, as it can be difficult to change carriers later on.
+An insurance company can deny your application or charge you more based on your medical history.
+This is why picking the right plan and the right company from the start is so important.